mouseless/governance/roles.md

 Rules;

 - A person can have multiple functional roles
-- These roles serve as team names on GitHub and can be mentioned on Discord
+- Functional roles serve as team names on GitHub
+- Functional roles can be mentioned in GitHub and Discord

 ## Other

-- `Booster` is an automatic role from Discord, and doesn't have any additional permissions
-- Bot roles starts with `Bot ` and share the same color
-- Bot roles are assigned manually to the related channel(s)
+- Any permission in a specific service (Discord, GitHub etc.) is allowed to be given to any role by moderators of that service unless it has a direct conflict with this governance model
+- New roles can be created in a specific service (Discord, GitHub etc.) to workaround restrictions of that service